In this article

 Blog Articles

 Ransomware has become increasingly prevalent in recent years, making it one of the most significant threats businesses face today.
-A staggering 66% of organizations fell victim to ransomware attacks in 2023, according to Sophos's 'State of Ransomware 2023' report, with payments exceeding $1 billion.

 1. Role of backup in ransomware recovery